 The retail heart of the town is the High Street and The Square extending to Dragon Street, Chapel Street and Lavant Street.
 The profile of the shops has changed over the years reflecting the general upheavals in high streets across the country, increased use of the internet for day-to-day items and shopping as a leisure activity.
 Petersfield has weathered this quite well by offering increased numbers of unique shops that appeal to leisure shoppers at weekends and leisure based services such as beauty, hairdressing and cafés, whilst at the same time retaining the larger chains.
 This process is likely to continue with standard shops being replaced with quality, niche retail outlets.

-Many people visit Petersfield for leisure activities and to enjoy its cultural and built heritage (estimated 3.5m day trips to the area annually).
-As a result, the demand for retail space is currently extremely buoyant with agents reporting a shortage of small units for rent (400-500sq feet).
+Many people visit Petersfield for leisure activities (estimated 3.5m day trips to the area annually).
+The demand for retail space is currently extremely buoyant with agents reporting a shortage of small units for rent (400-500sq feet).